 Alternatively, you can also setup shortcuts for text messages.
 This can be helpful, but I never remember my shortcuts, so I copy a previous text and paste it into the current text field under either my Uber contact or Lyft contact messaging threads.
 Play around with your messaging app and figure out the most efficient and safe way to get texts to your passengers.

 Starting It All Up

-When you are going out to drive, I find it best to restart your phone to give it a fresh slate to work off of.
-Running all the apps you need at the same time does put a strain on the phone so you want to clear out all the apps that you won’t need.
+When you are going out to drive, I find it best to restart your phone to give it a fresh slate to work from.
+Running all the apps you need at the same time does put a strain on the phone, so you want to clear out all the apps you won’t need.